 Networking and becoming a part of your local developer community is important to your career growth, so during your enrollment we require that you attend at least two coding meetups or other events each month and interview at least two working developers in your city before graduation.

 We’re guiding you to your first job where your primarily responsibility is software development.
 Not a temp job, not an unpaid internship, not a “job” TAing other students.
 When you put in the effort we guarantee that within 6 months of graduation, the Web Development Bootcamp will take you to a full-time (or voluntary part-time) opportunity as:

 Each graduate receives the same level of job search support and access to career services resources, including one on one career coaching, resume and LinkedIn review, job search strategy and networking support, and access to Thinkful’s employer network for up to six months of their job search.
 However, local networking is important to a successful job search and required for the job guarantee so you must live within reasonable commuting distance of one of the covered cities listed below and plan to search for work in that city.
 If your city isn’t included on that list you should still schedule a call with an education advisor who can vet your location on a case-by-case basis.
 We cannot guarantee remote work.

 The following cities qualify for the guarantee:

 You knew it had to be here.
-You must be at least 21*, live in and be legally able to work in the U.S., and be proficient in spoken and written English.
+You must be at least 21*, live in and be legally able to work in the U.S. (or Canada if you're located in Vancouver or Toronto), and be proficient in spoken and written English.
 This guarantee applies to students enrolling after November 10th, 2016.